tektoncd/pipeline/docs/tutorial.md

         - "${inputs.params.path}"
 ```

-To run the pipeline, create a pipelineRun as follows:
+To run the Pipeline, create a PipelineRun as follows:

 ```yaml
 apiVersion: pipeline.knative.dev/v1alpha1